musaeed178-uio/nvim-config/README.md

 ------------------------------------------------------------------------

 ## Windows Installation
+(currently only built and tried on windows, so idk if it works on linux)

-### 1. Back up an existing configuration
+### 1. Back up your existing configuration (if any)

-If Neovim is already configured:
+If your Neovim is already configured, run the following commands to back it up:

 ``` powershell
 Rename-Item "$env:LOCALAPPDATA\nvim" "$env:LOCALAPPDATA\nvim.bak"
 Rename-Item "$env:LOCALAPPDATA\nvim-data" "$env:LOCALAPPDATA\nvim-data.bak"
 ```

-> Back up anything you want to keep before running these commands.
+> Back up anything you want to keep before running the below commands.

 ### 2. Clone DopaVim